Here are answers to frequently asked questions about tuition and finances, the application process, and curriculum for the LLM degree at Colorado Law:

+LLM applications and instructions can be accessed here.
 Applicants will submit to LSAC:

 We are recruiting lawyers mainly from outside the United States.
 We want our classes to include a diverse range of students from around the world who can excel in our program.
 Among the factors we will consider are:

 We have a strong preference for recommenders who can attest to your academic capabilities, qualifications and career interests.
 Generally, most applicants submit a mix of recommendations from former professors and legal professionals.